garrandall/popular-music-data/tracks/driver-s-seat-sniff--n--the-tears.md

 She had another way of looking at life

 The news is blue (the news is blue)
-It has its own way to get to you (ooh)
+It has its own way to get to you (oh)
 What can I do?
 (What can I do?)
 I'll never remember my time with you